mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Beyond allowing evolution, well-considered interfaces can also aid decentralization efforts.
 The structural boundaries that emerge between the sub-modules of the function -- as well as those with adjacent functions -- provide touchpoints for interoperability and an opportunity for substitution of providers.

 In particular, if the interfaces of a function are well-defined and stable, there is an opportunity to use different providers for that function.
 When those interfaces are open standards, change control resides with the Internet community instead of remaining in proprietary hands, further enhancing stability and enabling (but not ensuring) decentralization.

+## Future Work {#conclude}

+This document has argued that while standards bodies have little means of effectively controlling or preventing centralization on the Internet, there are still concrete and useful steps they can take to improve the Internet in this regard.

+Those steps might be elaborated upon and extended in future work; doubtless there is more that can be done.
+New decentralization techniques might be identified and examined; what we learn from relationships with other, more effective regulators in this space can be documented.

+Some have suggested creating a how-to guide or checklist for dealing with centralization.
+Because centralization is so contextual and so varied in how it manifests, this might best be attempted within very limited areas; for example, for a particular type of function, or a function at a particular layer.

 # Security Considerations